 The Club has been contributing to the betterment of Hong Kong for over a century, both directly and through The Hong Kong Jockey Club Charities Trust.
-Today the Club contributes across ten areas of social need: arts, culture & heritage; education & training; elderly services; emergency & poverty relief; environmental protection; family services; medical & health; rehabilitation services; sports & recreation; and youth development.
+Today the Club contributes across ten areas of social need: arts, culture and heritage; education and training; elderly services; emergency and poverty relief; environmental protection; family services; medical and health; rehabilitation services; sports and recreation; and youth development.

 With significant improvements in its business performance in recent years, the Club has been able to substantially increase its support for the community.
-In 2016/17 the Charities Trust donated a record HK$7.6 billion.
-This included HK$4.1 billion to 215 charitable and community projects and a special donation of HK$3.5 billion to construct the Hong Kong Palace Museum in celebration of the 20th Anniversary of the Hong Kong SAR.
-The Club is one of the world’s top ten charity donors.
+In 2019/20, the Club’s Charities Trust approved a total of HK$4.5 billion in donations to 210 charity and community projects.
+The Charities Trust is one of the world’s top ten charity donors.

-In recent years, the Club has been increasingly proactive in tackling more complex social issues.
-Working with the Government, NGOs, academia and business, the Charities Trust has initiated and implemented its own Trust Initiated Projects.
-A particular focus at present are four strategic themes – Youth, the Elderly, Sports, and Arts, Culture & Heritage – which have been identified as important for the future development of Hong Kong.
+In recent years, the Club has been increasingly proactive in tackling social issues.
+Working with the Government, NGOs, academia and business, the Charities Trust has initiated and implemented its own Trust-initiated projects.
+A particular focus at present are four strategic themes – Youth, the Elderly, Sports, and Arts, Culture and Heritage – which have been identified as important for the future development of Hong Kong.